Excellent

 Mydayis | Evekeo | Ritalin | Concerta | Quillivant XR and Quillichew ER | Adhansia and Aptensio | Daytrana | Metadate CD | Methylin ER | Jornay PM | Vyvanse | Focalin | Azstarys | Dexedrine | Xelstrym | Zenzedi or ProCentra | Modafinil | Strattera | Qelbree | Wellbutrin | Intuniv | Clonidine

-If you’re struggling with ADHD or looking for an alternative to Adderall, find a provider for ADHD treatment and have an appointment in as little as 24 hours.
+If you’re struggling with ADHD or looking for an alternative to Adderall, find a provider for ADHD treatment and to discuss what’s medically right for you.
+Have an appointment in as little as 24 hours.*

 Prescription Adderall alternatives — from stimulants to non-stimulants to antidepressants